moogway82/JamSoftElectronULA/README.md

  - 3.3V
  - CPU clock out (aka Phi0) - should be a 2MHz, 50% duty cycle
  - RAS - should be 2MHz, ~24% duty cycle
- - CAS - roughly 4Mhz, variable duty cylce
+ - CAS - roughly 4Mhz, variable duty cycle
  - CSync - Composite video signal, 50Hz HSync lows and maybe some other random graphics

 Be careful when joining the two boards to ensure that components on the facing surfaces don't make contact and create bridges.
 I think a 2.5mm-3mm gap, the standard insulation height on header pins, is enough clearance, but do double check by holding it up to the light.
 Also, the tops of socket pins on the BOTTOM board may have solder peaks on them that might need smoothing off.